MuntashirAkon/DeleteYourAccountFromWebsite/README.md

 - [viber.com](https://www.viber.com): No option to delete account, email can be changed but mobile no. can't
 - [vk.com](https://vk.com): Deleted within 7 months, available at the bottom of **Settings** > **General**
 - [vpnjantit.com](http://vpnjantit.com): No option to delete account or change email
+- [wattpad.com](https://www.wattpad.com): There's a close account option but it just deactivates the account.
+Use fake name, email, username, etc. (most typical temporary mail services don't work, try one by one and also it takes long long time for email to arrive)
 - [webnode.com](http://webnode.com): No option to delete account, use fake email, name, etc.
 - [webs.com](http://webs.com): You have to delete all the sites first, then there will a option for deleting the account immediately
 - [zenmate.com](http://zenmate.com): There's an option but it doesn't seem to work, setting email doesn't work either